Canada and the Circumpolar Regions

 Canada’s submission to the Commission on the limits of the Continental Shelf

-On May 23, 2019 Canada filed a 2,100 page submission to the Commission on the Limits of the Continental Shelf at United Nations.
+On May 23, 2019 Canada filed a 2,100 page submission to the Commission on the Limits of the Continental Shelf at the United Nations.
 This follows a decade of scientific and legal work to determine the limits of Canada’s undersea landmass in the Arctic.
-This marks the first step in the process set out in the United Nations Convention on the Law of the Sea to obtain international recognition for the outer limits of the continental shelf in the Arctic Ocean.
-Canada is reviewing its submission in response to a revised submission filed by the Russian Federation in 2021.
+This marked the first step in the process set out in the United Nations Convention on the Law of the Sea to obtain international recognition for the outer limits of the continental shelf in the Arctic Ocean.

 Canada and the Antarctic